dgfitch/ld17/README.markdown

 20100425 10:54:24 - I don't know what I was thinking, coding in mostly silence all this time!
 Rocking the last Buried Inside album.

+20100425 11:04:18 - The ui box is ugly and stupid.
+Minimalizing it.

+20100425 11:20:46 - Adding messages UI.

+20100425 11:29:16 - Haha, I have NO IDEA how to do typed lists of tuples in Java.

+20100425 11:49:23 - UI messages partly written, level abstracted, helicopter pilot will yell different things per level.

 ## TODO

 Lock cursor to window?
 Fullscreen?
-Move distance to utility function?
+Better background(s)

 Enemies:
   "Turrets"
   Flyers?
-Shaking mouse fast recharges flashlight?
+  Hoppers?
-Tutorial text and UI messages from the helicopter escort How to make it obvious the messages are coming from the helicopter?
+How to make it obvious the UI messages are coming from the helicopter pilot?
-  "Run with WASD or the arrow keys"
-  "Stay in the light to survive"
-  "Click to turn your flashlight on and off"
-  "Shine your light at the Doubts to stun them"
-  "Flash your light at a spot twice, and I'll drop a flare there" "Shake your flashlight to charge it faster"
 Sounds
   Player hit
   Enemy stunned